Finding the best Telstra network mobile plans

 Why we chose it

-We looked at Telstra network mobile plans on Finder that cost under $50 per month.
-We then gave each shortlisted plan a value score by assigning weights to a number of factors including cost per data over 12 months (including promotional offers), network coverage, international call inclusions, data rollover and Wi-Fi calling.
+We compared 365-day prepaid mobile plans on Finder that run on the full and wholesale Telstra network and cost $300 or under per year, including any promotional deals.
+We then gave each plan a value score by assigning weights to a number of factors including cost per data, network coverage, international call inclusions, data rollover and Wi-Fi calling.
 Our top pick was based on the plan with the highest value score from a Finder partner.

 Boost $365 SIM